PombertLab/SYNY/README.md

   -o $outfile
 ```

-##### Running SYNY and plotting comparisons with Circos:
+##### Running SYNY:

 SYNY can be run from the command line with the `run_syny.pl` master script.
-In the command line below, no gaps are allowed (`gap 0`) during gene cluster inferences.
-Pairwise Circos plots are produced but not concatenated ones, as the number of ideograms (one ideogram per contig/chromsosome) would likely render concatenated plots that are too dense to read.
+In the command line below, no gap is allowed (`gap 0`) during gene cluster inferences.
+Here, both pairwise (`pair`) and concatenated (`cat`) Circos plots are produced using `--circos all`.
+In the concatenated plots, `JEC21` is used as the desired reference and `cryptoccocus`.
+Note that when comparing several genomes, the concatenated plots can quickly become too dense for legibility.

 ```Bash
 SYNY=~/SYNY_CRYPT_ALL   ## Replace by desired SYNY output directory